DannyBuilder/StockMarket/README.md

 This app is a portfolio tracker with easy to use interface and a build in AI predictor to predict sotck prices.
+A simple Stock Predictor model that uses open/close price for prediction.
+Includes script for telegram bots and sentiment analysis still in progress.
+Modern front end and design.
+Has support for portfolio managment and saves your portfolio every time.

 ## BTC price alert script